 |Presentation||Carton NDC Number||Components|

-Packets do not require thawing prior to reconstitution.
-Packets should not be out of frozen storage for more than 15 minutes prior to reconstitution; when out of frozen storage, packets should not be exposed to temperatures above 80°F (27°C).
+Packets should not be out of refrigerated storage for more than 15 minutes prior to reconstitution; when out of refrigerated storage, packets should not be exposed to temperatures above 80°F (27°C).

 Clinical Trials Experience

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in clinical trials of a vaccine cannot be directly compared to rates in the clinical trials of another vaccine and may not reflect the rates observed in practice.

 The safety of VAXCHORA was evaluated in four randomized, placebo-controlled, multicenter clinical trials.
 A total of 3235 adults 18 through 64 years of age received one dose of VAXCHORA and 562 received placebo [physiologic saline (N=551) or lactose (N=11)].
 Overall, the mean age was 32.5 years; 53.8% of trial participants were female; 67.1% were White, 27.3% were Black or African American, 1.8% were Asian, 1.7% were multiracial, 1.3% were other, 0.6% were American Indian or Alaskan Native and 0.3% were Native Hawaiian or Pacific Islander.
 There were 9.3% Hispanic or Latino participants.

 Solicited Adverse Reactions